Digital Privacy & Cybersecurity Guide: Easy Steps

 Secure payment methods

-- Cryptocurrency – Cryptocurrencies have gained a lot of traction in the first half of 2021, and while many people are using them as an investment opportunity, the original purpose of Cryptocurrencies like Bitcoin was to provide an anonymous, deregulated currency, making it an excellent way to pay for products online.
+- Cryptocurrency – Cryptocurrencies have gained a lot of traction in the past few years, and while many people are using them as an investment opportunity, the original purpose of Cryptocurrencies like Bitcoin was to provide an anonymous, deregulated currency, making it an excellent way to pay for products online.
 While paying with crypto may not be the most convenient way to shop online, as more and more retailers are accepting crypto, the barrier of entry is lowering.

 If you are interested in learning more about Cryptocurrency, including some of the best places to buy and trade Crypto in Canada, we recommend you to check out our Cryptocurrency exchange guide.